saheerb/ci-test/docs/index.md

 ![Alt text](images/tf-A-flow.png "TF-A flow")

 Where builders.sh is just a setup script (located at TF-A jobs repo) that finally calls run_local_ci.sh script located CI scripts repo, which is the entrypoint of the script execution.
-The run_local_ci.sh in turn calls others scripts that finally builds the package.
+The run_local_ci.sh in turn calls others scripts that finally build the package.

 # CI Scripts overview

 ## TF-A CI scripts overview

 The TF-A CI repository https://git.trustedfirmware.org/ci/tf-a-ci-scripts.git/ contains several folders and scripts for different purposes but we will not describe each one.
 Instead we will overview build package operation.
 Building a package means building (compiling) a specific platform with certain build parameters and post-build setup tasks, both indicated in a single test configuration (string or filename).
-The  operation is depicted in the following diagram
+The  operation is depicted in the following diagram:

 ![Alt text](images/Test-configuration.png "Test configuration")